 - Maintain satisfactory academic progress in an engineering undergraduate program of study

 - Maintain full-time status

 Any additional qualifications to retain eligibility, such as specific major or GPA, will be communicated on the scholarship notification.

 Please note that the total amount available to you is limited to cost of attendance, so scholarship amounts may be reduced if the aggregate of your financial assistance is greater than your cost of attendance.

 Society of Women Engineers Scholarships

-All undergraduate members of the Society of Women Engineers Illinois who apply for Continuing Students Scholarships are automatically considered for SWE scholarships.
-These vary in size and numbers, depending on corporate donations, but they typically range from $500 to $2,000.
+All undergraduate members of the Society of Women Engineers Illinois who apply for Scholarships for Continuing Students are automatically considered for SWE Illinois scholarships.
+These vary in amounts and numbers, depending on corporate donations, but they typically range from $500 to $2,000.
 SWE Illinois scholarship consideration starts with your activity points and the strength of your application.